jdh8/wbridge5.book/competitive/notrump/README.md

 </dl>

 ### In the next round ###
-Penalty is often better than 3NT if responder has strength but no biddable suit.
+Unless vulerability is unfavorable, penalty is often better than 3NT if responder has strength but no biddable suit.
 If we can make 3NT, their 3-level contract often goes -3 or more.

 <dl>
   <dt>X</dt>
   <dd>Penalty</dd>

+  <dt>Cuebid</dt>
+  <dd>Game-forcing values, the bid suit unstopped.</dd>

   <dt>New suit</dt>
   <dd>Invitational, 5+ cards.</dd>

+  <dt>3NT</dt>
+  <dd>Signoff with all adverse suits stopped.</dd>
 </dl>

 Responses over (3 of a suit)